-PFM Financial Advisors LLC ("PFM") serves as financial advisor to the Commonwealth for debt management and other financial matters.
-PFM has acted as independent financial advisor to the Commonwealth with respect to the Bonds.
-PFM is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for, the accuracy, completeness, or fairness of the information contained in this Official Statement and the appendices hereto.
-PFM is an independent financial advisory firm and is not engaged in the business of underwriting, trading or distributing securities.
+The Commonwealth has retained Acacia Financial Group, Inc. ("Acacia") to act as municipal advisor with respect to the issuance of the Notes.
+Acacia is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for, the accuracy, completeness, or fairness of the information contained in this Official Statement and the appendices hereto.
+Acacia is an independent financial advisory firm and is not engaged in the business of underwriting, trading or distributing securities.